 Land and forest fires in Kalimantan are getting worse every day.
 Even though there have been several showers of rain in Palangka Raya over the last few days, an air quality index (AQI) reading of 1,017 was recorded on the morning of 27th September.
 This is more than three times the AQI reading of 300 which is classified “Hazardous” and which poses a serious threat to health.

 This year, fires in Central Kalimantan were first reported in July and the situation has worsened throughout August and September.
-Based on data from Global Forest Watch, 82,011 hotspots have been detected between 1st and 26th September, and more than 2,770 fires have been detected in the Sebangau Forest.
+Based on data from Global Forest Watch, 82,011 hotspots have been detected between 1st and 26th September, and more than 2,770 fires have been detected in the Sebangau National Park forest.

 In recent years, Professor Serge Wich of the Liverpool John Moores University has identified ways in which drones can contribute to conservation.
 For example, drones have been used to monitor key species and biodiversity and assess orangutan population density through nest surveys in remote and inaccessible forest areas, as well as monitoring the habitat loss and fragmentation which threatens so many species worldwide.